lugocorp/budgie/README.md

 # This will convert your project code into a website
 budgie build

-# This will fix a bug that can sometimes occur
+# This will fix a bug that can sometimes happen
 budgie package
 ```